Expanded Nomination Narrative Explanation

 I. Specific Pioneering Contributions

-- describe the person's most significant/unique (e.g. "pioneering") specific contributions to social work, social welfare, and human services, providing detailed substantive information about the contribution(s); and,
+- describe the person’s significant/trailblazing (e.g. “pioneering”) specific contributions - providing detailed substantive information about the innovative or ground-breaking features to social work, social welfare, human services; and,

 II.
 Career Highlights